Sapphirine/202212-22-Comparative-Graph-Analysis-on-Ethereum-The-Merge-and-Gas-Price-Prediction/README.md

 To reproduce the results of section 6.2 in the report, please run the `Daily_Transaction_Monitoring.py` in a Google Cloud Spark Cluster installed with Airflow.

 ## What May Happen Next: Gas Price Prediction
-To reproduce the results of section 6.3 in the report, please `git clone` this project and run the `6893_predictive.ipynb` notebook on a Google colab.
+To reproduce the results of section 6.3 in the report, please `git clone` this project and run the `Gas_Price_Prediction.ipynb` notebook on a Google colab.